Unthrottled/blog/_posts/2017-05-07-Objects-from-file.md

 There are some things that are out of our control.
 Which really chaffs my chaps sometimes.
 I mean come on, we are programmers!
 We bend computers to our will such that nothing should be impossible,

+Lets say that we have to consume a third-party (someone else other than us) library to consume a web-service.
+This library contains a domain object that is vital to the core application logic.
+The object is _very_ large and complex.
+In order to unit-test the classes that interface with the third party library, these domain objects need to be created.
+Since they are so large and complex that creating different permutations these objects from hand is time consuming and error prone.
+Suppose that is far easier to create this domain object by using dedicated application.
+However, the issue here is that the object is not serializable or easily serializable (has complex types).

 Before delving into the why of writing objects to a file, it would be nice to mention some more concrete persistence APIs.

 As relation databases go there are many to choose from, here is a small sample: